Shoaibaa01/ResponsiveWebDesign/README.md

 ## About Me & This Project

 I am passionate about **frontend development** and love **software engineering**.
-My goal is to become a skilled frontend developer, and I hope this course helps me build more projects and improve my skills.
+My goal is to become a skilled web developer, and I hope this course helps me build more projects and improve my skills.

 This journey is just the beginning, and I’m excited to see how far I can go!